kswope/book-learnin/README.md

-When you break out related attributes into their own class, as in this Name example, you'll often find it's much easier to add complexity when you have a dedicated place for that logic.
+When you break out related attributes into their own class, as in this Name example (below), you'll often find it's much easier to add complexity when you have a dedicated place for that logic.
 When you need middle names or titles, it's easier to manage that in a separate class than it would be if you had a half implementation of names in multiple classes.
 You'll also find that these small